-Type Certificate. +++ A document issued by a Contracting State to define the design of an aircraft, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State.
+Type Certificate. $^{+++}$ A document issued by a Contracting State to define the design of an aircraft, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State.
+Note 1 - In some Contracting States a document equivalent to a Type Certificate may be issued for an engine or propeller type.

-- Note 1 In some Contracting States a document equivalent to a Type Certificate may be issued for an engine or propeller type. - Note 2.- In some Contracting States the Type Certificate may also certify that the design meets the appropriate aircraft engine emissions requirements of that State. - +++ Applicable until 25 November 2026.
+Note 2.- In some Contracting States the Type Certificate may also certify tha

+Note 2.- In some Contracting States the Type Certificate may also certify that the design meets the appropriate aircraft engine emissions requirements of that State.

-Type Certificate.++++ A document issued by a Contracting State to define the design of an aircraft, remote pilot station, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State.
+Type Certificate.†††† A document issued by a Contracting State to define the design of an aircraft, remote pilot station, engine or propeller type and to certify that this design meets the appropriate airworthiness requirements of that State.

-Note 1+++++.- In some Contracting States a document equivalent to a Type Certificate may be issued for an engine or propeller type.
+Note 1. - In some Contracting States a document equivalent to a Type Certificate may be issued for an engine or propeller type.

-Note 2.++++ - A document equivalent to a Type Certificate may be issued for a remote pilot station type.

-Note 3.- In some Contracting States the Type Certificate may also certify that the design meets the appropriate aircraft engine emissions requirements of that State.

-+++++ As of 26 November 2026, this Note becomes Note 1.
+- Note 2.
+A document equivalent to a Type Certificate may be issued for a remote pilot station type. - Note 3.- In some Contracting States the Type Certificate may also certify that the design meets the appropriate aircraft engine emissions requirements of that State. - †††† Applicable as of 26 November 2026. - †††† As of 26 November 2026, this Note becomes Note 1.

-Type design+++.
+Type design.
 The set of data and information necessary to define an aircraft, engine or propeller type for the purpose of airworthiness determination.

-Type design.++++ The set of data and information necessary to define an aircraft, remote pilot station, engine or propeller type for the purpose of airworthiness determination.
+Type design.†††† The set of data and information necessary to define an aircraft, remote pilot station, engine or propeller type for the purpose of airworthiness determination.